vmarquar/R-Code-Samples/Readme.md

 This repo contains a series of usable functions to plot and visualize geological and hydrogeological datasets.

 ### Create Geotechnical Profiles
 To create geotechnical profiles (crosssections) run the function `create_profile()`.
 The function reads in borehole data which has to be stored in a specific formatted excel table.
-An Example can be found under (/borehole-template/borehole-data.xlsx)[/borehole-template/borehole-data.xlsx].
+An Example can be found here: [Excel Example File](borehole-template/borehole-data.xlsx).

 #### Possible Options:
 * Create Only 1 borehole profile